 work mat large enough to fit all four quilt squares, such as a poster board.

 Ask the children to place one of the colored squares on the top left-hand corner, and then to place an identical square in the same

 orientation on top of it.
 Have students slide the identical square to

-position 2 and rotate it one half‑turn.
+the right (edges touching) and rotate it one half‑turn, or 180 degrees.
 (From the start, caution

 students to ensure that the top square is in the same orientation as